Skip to content

 plot.show()

-3. Trust markers by research org
+3. Trust Markers by research org

 There are plenty of other analyses we can carry out using DRI.
 We are also not obliged to pull in aggregated data - we can also pull in data 'row-by-row' and analyse further in Python.
-We'll do this in the next example to look at the proportion of articles using trust markers at US universities.
+We'll do this in the next example to look at the proportion of articles using Trust Markers at US universities.

 Note that this example is set up to work generally.
 In a notebook environment (like Colab or Jupyter) you can use magic commands to reduce the code down to just the query and store as a summary dataframe.
 Google has guidance on doing this.
 We will use this magic commands in future examples.

-%%bigquery markers_by_us_uni --project ds-ripeta-gbq
+%%bigquery markers_by_us_uni

 SELECT